trolster/urcli/README.md

 #### Revenue options

 To get really specific you can use the options `--from` and `--to`.
-After the flag you need to write out a valid date in the format, `YYYY-MM-DDTHH:MM:SS`, to which to calculate earnings (where `YYYY-MM` is required and `DD-THH:MM:SS` is optional).
+After the flag you need to write out a valid date in the format, `YYYY-MM-DDThh:mm:ss`, to which to calculate earnings (where `YYYY-MM` is required and `DD-Thh:mm:ss` is optional).

 Example: `urcli revenue --from 2016-01 --to 2016-07-26`, will generate an earnings report for the year 2016 up to (but not including) July 26th.